2000 Nobel Prize in Literature

-The 2000 Nobel Prize in Literature was awarded to the Chinese émigré writer Gao Xingjian (born 1940) "for an æuvre of universal validity, bitter insights and linguistic ingenuity, which has opened new paths for the Chinese novel and drama."
+The 2000 Nobel Prize in Literature was awarded to the Chinese émigré writer Gao Xingjian (born 1940) "for an œuvre of universal validity, bitter insights and linguistic ingenuity, which has opened new paths for the Chinese novel and drama."
 He is the first Chinese recipient of the prize followed by Mo Yan in 2012.

 Laureate

 The fusion of traditional Chinese literature and theater with a Western and modernist style is a defining feature of Gao Xingjian's writing.
 He traveled to southern and southwestern China while facing greater persecution from the Chinese government, and these experiences served as the inspiration for the 1999 novel Língshān ("Soul Mountain").
 It is a mash-up of literary styles and genres with accounts of individuals Gao encountered on the road, including monks, folk singers, a victim of the Cultural Revolution, and others.
 His other celebrated works of fiction are Gěi wǒ lǎoyé mǎi yú gān ("Buying a Fishing Rod for My Grandfather", 1986–1990) and Yīgèrén de shèngjīng ("One Man's Bible", 1999).
 He is also a noted translator of various plays particularly of Samuel Beckett and Eugène Ionesco.